abhiuday3141/Dictionary-c-/README.md

 2) Easily understood by non-programmers and easy to understand
 3) Since it is a dictionary the user gets smart suggestion about what they are try to type this acts auto-complete feature

+HOW TO RUN

+Just download all the files in 1 folder and compile the main fil This code will work on all windows machine perfectly fine

+The implementation of all the required data structures can be viewed from the appropriately named cpp files provided here